leonzheng2/INF573-View_Interpolation/README.md

-# INF573__View-interpolation
+# INF573 View-interpolation

-INF573 Image Analysis course project done with Chen Jiabin at Ecole polytechnique.
+INF573 Image Analysis (2018-2019, R. Keriven) course project done with Chen Jiabin at Ecole polytechnique.
 Implementation of Seitz and Dyer view interpolation algorithm, using Kolmogorov and Zabih's graph cuts stereo matching algorithm.

 Project report is in the Git repo.